When aging with cerebral palsy, individuals tend to be more susceptible to complications than individuals without disabilities.

-Cerebral palsy is nonprogressive, meaning that the brain damage causing it does not get worse over time.
-However, secondary complications of cerebral palsy can worsen with age.
+Cerebral palsy is nonprogressive, meaning that the initial changes to the brain do not progress over time.
+However, secondary effects of cerebral palsy can worsen with age.

 Complications of Aging with Cerebral Palsy

-Below, we’ll go over some of the most common outcomes of aging with cerebral palsy.
+Below, we’ll go over some of the most common complications associated with aging in individuals with cerebral palsy.

-While the brain damage that caused cerebral palsy does not get worse over time, spasticity can.
-In fact, having continuously contracted muscles for a long period of time causes an imbalance in the muscles, bones, and joints.
+While the brain damage that caused cerebral palsy does worsen over time, spasticity can.
+Having continuously contracted muscles for a long period causes an imbalance in the muscles, bones, and joints.

-Children grow rapidly, and in combination with uneven forces on their muscles, body distortions, contractures, or dislocations can occur.
-This is why conditions like scoliosis and hip dislocations are so prevalent among the CP population.
+Children grow rapidly, and uneven forces on their muscles can lead to body distortions, contractures, or dislocations.
+This is why conditions like scoliosis and hip dislocations are highly prevalent among individuals with cerebral palsy.

 2. Communication Difficulties

-A speech-language pathologist can teach your child how to effectively communicate and develop their social skills.
+The most effective way to identify communication problems is through regular speech, language, and hearing examinations and/or treatment.
+A speech-language pathologist can teach individuals how to effectively communicate and develop their social skills.
 These skills can carry over with them as they age, allowing them to pursue more meaningful interactions with others in various environments.

 3. Premature Aging & Fatigue

-Many people with cerebral palsy experience premature aging due to compromised mobility, motor function, and balance.
+Individuals with cerebral palsy are also susceptible to premature aging due to compromised motor control, musculoskeletal strain, and increased levels of stress.

-Living with impaired movement your whole life can add extra stress to your mind and body.
-In fact, individuals with cerebral palsy must use up to 3-5 times more energy to move around than those without a disability.
+Living with impaired movement throughout one’s lifetime can add extra stress to both the mind and body.
+In fact, individuals with cerebral palsy require up to 3-5 times more energy to move around than those without a disability.